gmofishsauce/yarc/doc/ISA.md

 YARC has four general registers r0 through r3 and a few special registers.
 RSP and PSP are the stack pointers for the hardware stacks.
 IR holds the currently-executing opcode.
-There is a flags register F containing the traditional Z, N, C, and V (Zero, Negative, Carry, Overflow) flags.
+There is a flags register F containing the traditional C, Z, N, and V (Carry, Zero, Negative, Overflow) flags.

 The hardware dictates a number of restrictions.
 ALU operations take 2 cycles called "phase 1" and "phase 2".
 ALU operands may be registers, not memory.